melodell/schedule-to-ical/README.md

 Python program to convert class schedule (Wolverine Access MHTML download) to an iCal file.

 ### Why?
 I'm too lazy to put my classes in my calendar.
-Why do something that I can make code do for me?

 ### How?
 Python.
 Beautiful Soup for MHTML parsing, iCalendar for creating the iCal file.